Money Creation and Banking: Theory and Evidence: Introduction

-In the scarce-reserves equilibrium, the nominal interest rate is sufficiently high.
-The bank's lending limit binds.
-If the central bank lowers the nominal interest rate, the reserve balance increases.
-The bank creates loans proportional to reserves, which implies the reserve requirement affects the money multiplier.
-If the central bank pays interest on reserves and sets the nominal interest rate at some moderate level, the bank holds excess reserves.
-We call this an ample-reserves equilibrium.
-In the ample-reserves equilibrium, the bank's lending limit does not bind.
-The reserve requirement does not change the money multiplier.
-Instead, the money multiplier is determined by the nominal interest rate and the interest on reserves.
-Lowering the nominal interest rate increases reserves, but the banks do not create banknotes proportionally, which lowers the money multiplier.
-A higher interest on reserves decreases the money multiplier since the bank has more incentive to hold reserve and less incentive to create banknotes.
-The interest on reserves and the nominal interest rate play distinct roles and they jointly determine the quantity of reserves.
-These are new findings compared with the literature.
-In both cases, better credit conditions reduce the real balance of inside money and reserves, but not cash, which results in a lower money multiplier.
-When the nominal interest rate is low enough, there is sufficient outside money to facilitate trade so buyers do not need to deposit their balances in the bank.
-The bank can not create inside money because it does not hold any reserves.
-This is called a no-banking equilibrium.
+When banks hold excess reserves, their reserve requirement constraint does not bind, and a change in reserve requirement does not change the money multiplier.
+Instead, the money multiplier is determined by the short-term policy rate and the interest on reserves.
+Lowering the short-term policy rate increases reserves, but the banks do not create deposit money proportionally, which lowers the money multiplier.
+Higher interest on reserves decreases the money multiplier because banks have more incentive to hold reserves and less incentive to create deposit money.
+The interest rate on reserves and the short-term rate play distinct roles, and they jointly determine the quantity of reserves.
+These rates also have different impacts on the lending rate.
+An increase in the short-term rate raises the lending rate, while an increase in the interest on reserves lowers the lending rate.